-The latest polls show that most Salvadorans agree with the president.
-The surveys reveal that Salvadorans think Bukele is doing an excellent job on security.
+Significantly, polls show that most Salvadorans agree that the president is doing an excellent job on security.
 Furthermore, the survey reveals that Salvadorans think that the drop in murders is due to his security plan.

-Phase two of the security plan involved the reconstruction of communities and training young people.
-Bukele has said on many occasions that he wants to give young people other options other than joining gangs.
+Phase two of the security plan involved the social reconstruction of communities and the training of young people.
+Bukele has said on many occasions that he wants to give young people other options, other than joining gangs.

-To get rid off gangs, the president thinks that the nation has to make it difficult for criminal organizations to recruit new members.
-One way of doing this is by giving young people alternatives to become gang members.
+To eliminate gangs, the president thinks that we have to make it difficult for criminal organizations to recruit new members.
+Evidently, one way of doing this is by giving young people alternatives to become gang members.

 During phase two, the president is looking to train individuals in different fields, so they can find suitable employment; therefore, staying away from criminal organizations.